Blinue/Magpie/docs/FAQ (EN).md

 ## What is the frame rate displayed in Magpie?

 The frame rate displayed by Magpie is that of its own rather than that of the game.
 Due to the non-intrusive nature, Magpie has no way to detect the frame rates of games themselves.
 We recommend you to use tools like RTSS to display the games' frame rates.
 Their add-on layers can usually be captured by Magpie as well.

+## Does Magpie support touch input?

+No. Supporting touch input requires Magpie to have considerable high-level permissions, which is unacceptable for most users.
+Download the touch-enabled version from [#218 (comment)](https://github.com/Blinue/Magpie/issues/218#issuecomment-980506414).

+## What is the relationship between Magpie and Lossless Scaling?

+[Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) is a paid software on Steam that is similar to Magpie.
+When Magpie was released in February 2021, existing window scaling software (such as [IntegerScaler](https://tanalin.com/en/projects/integer-scaler/) and Lossless Scaling) only supported simple scaling algorithms like nearest-neighbor scaling and integer scaling.
+These software programs relied on the [Magnification API](https://learn.microsoft.com/en-us/windows/win32/api/_magapi/) to function, which led to significant limitations.

+To support advanced scaling algorithms, I developed and open-sourced Magpie, which implements scaling in a completely different way.
+Initially, Magpie only supported algorithms like Anime4K, Lanczos, and Adaptive Sharpen.
+However, based on user feedback, Magpie added support for FSR in [July 2021](https://github.com/Blinue/Magpie/commit/7f6c66f3b47ccd64da41d298faa7a8e185bd5299).
+Soon after, Lossless Scaling released version 1.4.0, which supported FSR in a similar way to Magpie.

+Currently, Magpie and Lossless Scaling differ significantly.
+Magpie focuses on usability and supporting more scaling algorithms, while Lossless Scaling primarily aims to improve 3D game performance.